 Jai Sriman Narayana !!

-The Chapter XXVIII in Devi Puranam describes the glory of the King Dasaratha from the Solar Dynasty and his sons Rama, Lakshmana, Bharatha and Shatrugna.
+The Chapter Twenty Eight in Devi Puranam describes the glory of the King Dasaratha from the Solar Dynasty and his sons Rama, Lakshmana, Bharatha and Shatrugna.

 The time passed by, the children grown into handsome young men.
 King Dasaratha was on the search of suitable brides for his four sons.
 One day Maharishi Vishwamitra arrived at the palace, King Dasaratha received the rishi with all due respects.
 Apparently, Maharishi Vishwamitra's eyes fell on the handsome young man - Rama and could not take his eyes off.
 Maharishi informed the King about the obstructions caused by the demons while conducting Yagnas and Yagas and revealed his intension to take Rama with him to protect the same.
 King Dasaratha was not in a position to refuse the idea of Maharishi.
 Finally, Rama and Lakshmana followed Maharishi Vishwamitra to the forest to protect his Yagna.

 On the way to the hermitage of Maharishi Vishwamitra, Rama killed Thadaka -a demon.
-While performing sacrificial fire by the sages, Subahu and Maricha was continously interrupting the Yagna.
+While performing sacrificial fire by the sages, Subahu and Maricha was continuously interrupting the Yagna.
 Rama killed Subahu with the shot of an arrow and made Maricha to run for his life.
 Rama and Lakshmana protected the Yagna without any hindrances.
-After successful completion of their responsibities to protect the Yagna, Rama and Lakshman followed Rishi Koushik to Mithila.
-On his way, Rama saved Ahalya from the curse, by the touch of his feet on a rough stone turned into a beautiful young woman - Ahalya.
+After successful completion of their responsibilities to protect the Yagna, Rama and Lakshman followed Rishi Koushik to Mithila.
+On his way, Rama saved Ahalya from the curse, by the touch of his feet on a rough stone turned into a beautiful young chaste woman Ahalya, wife of Sage Gautama.

 The Kingdom of Mithila was ruled by the righteous King Janaka, declared the 'Swayamvaram' (choosing bridegroom) for his daughter Sita.
 King Janaka made a vow that whoever break the 'Shivadanus' would marry his daughter Sita.
 There were many princes arrived on the scene to test their luck.
 It was Rama's turn to break the Shivadanus and as soon as he lifted the bow, it broke into two pieces.
 As promised by the King Janaka, the divine marriage of Rama and Sita took place.
 Eventually, Lakshmana married to Urmila, Bharatha and Shatrunga married to Mandavi and Srutakirti respectively.